 How often does my adult cat need vaccines?

-Cats typically require their core FHCP vaccine as well as a rabies vaccine (for those outdoor kitties) once every three years.
-This is after they have received all of their primary vaccinations as well as their 1 yr booster.
+Cats typically require their core FHCP vaccine, as well as a rabies vaccine (for those outdoor kitties) once every three years.
+This is after they have received all of their primary vaccinations as well as their 1-year booster.

 Are there any risks associated with vaccines?

 There are always risks with any vaccines, however, the benefits to vaccinating your kitten typically outweigh the risks.
 Some of these risks can include minor adverse effects such as a delayed localized tissue reaction, vomiting, fever and or diarrhea.
 More severe reactions, although rare, can include anaphylaxis.